Cuban city struggling to recover a year after Hurricane Sandy

 As part of recovery efforts, local authorities hope to build 21,400 apartments by 2019.

-Retiree Raul Chacon's house escaped with minor damage, but not his neighbour's, which was reduced to rubble.
+Retiree Raul Chacon's house escaped with minor damage, but not his neighbor's, which was reduced to rubble.

 "They used the material from the house and some aid from the state to build a rustic shelter where it once stood so they could keep living there," Chacon said.